Atlanta Discrimination & EEOC Attorney

-Workplace discrimination occurs when an employer takes adverse action against an employee not for legitimate reasons, but because of the employee’s race, national origin, gender, age, or other protected status.
-There are numerous state and federal laws which protect employees against workplace discrimination, and the attorneys at Beal, Sutherland, Berlin & Brown have the highest level of experience and skill in handling these claims for every kind of worker.
+Workplace discrimination occurs when an employer takes adverse action against an employee not for legitimate reasons, but because of the employee's race, national origin, gender, age, or other protected status.
+There are numerous state and federal laws that protect employees against workplace discrimination, and the attorneys at Beal, Sutherland, Berlin & Brown have substantial experience in handling these claims for every kind of worker.
+If you need an EEOC lawyer in Atlanta, our firm is ready to assist you.

 Title VII makes it illegal for employers to discriminate against employees with respect to their compensation or other terms and conditions of employment because of the employee's race, color, religion, sex, or national origin.
 Adverse actions that may be challenged under Title VII include segregation in the workplace, refusal to hire or promote, discriminatory discipline, and wrongful termination.
 Title VII also prohibits employers from creating or failing to take action to correct a hostile work environment.